merhmerh/ifc-extractor/README.md

 -   🌐 Written in vanilla Javascript
 -   🛒 Zero Dependencies
--   💻 Run Locally on the browser
+-   💻 Run Locally in the browser
--   🌿 Multi-Threaded
+-   🐋 Capable of handling large file

 ## Concept